-The rest of the paper is organized as follows: Section \ref{sec:MultLogistRegr} formally introduces Multinomial Logistic Regression (MLR).
+The rest of the paper is organized as follows: Section \ref{sec:RelatedWork} discusses related work.
+Section \ref{sec:MultLogistRegr} formally introduces Multinomial Logistic Regression (MLR).
 Section \ref{sec:Reformulation} presents our reformulation (DS-MLR).
 In section \ref{sec:dsmlr_distributed}, we discuss how our doubly separable objective function can be optimized in a distributed fashion and present synchronous and asynchronous algorithms for it.
-Section \ref{sec:RelatedWork} discusses our contributions in the context of related work.
+In section \ref{sec:convergence}, we present rates of convergence for the synchronous version of DS-MLR.
 In section \ref{sec:Experiments}, we present empirical results running asynchronous DS-MLR covering all the regimes of data and model parallelism shown in Table \ref{table:data_model_parallel_compact}.
-Section \ref{sec:scaling} discusses the scaling behavior of DS-MLR and finally, Section \ref{sec:Conclusion} concludes the paper.
+Finally, Section \ref{sec:Conclusion} concludes the paper.